cbrasser/needlessSpeed/README.md

 ## Graphical Features & Techniques

 A particle system that follows the car has been implemented.
 The particle system spawns particles (which are rendered as small quads) based on the cars current speed and position, which all have an individual lifecycle.
+The Camera is following the cars position and rotation with an additional lerp both in translation as well as rotation for a smooth camera movement.
+The cars wheels are animated along two axes dependend on the cars rotation and velocity.
+As mentioned, the objects get colored by a toon shader.
+The sun is implemented as a directional light that traverses across the scene as day & night pass by.
+This movement in combination with a colorLUT texture lookup provides for nice time-dependent colors.

 ## Problems